There’s nothing more natural than deciding to spend part of August in Barcelona.

 Football/soccer lovers will be happy that the sport comes back with a vengeance in August in Barcelona.

 The first of Barça’s most important matches of the season is in honour of its founder and former president Hans Gamper.
-The match involves an invited team from anywhere in the world and the 2019 Gamper Cup guest was the legendary English club Manchester City – the August 2022 date currently is TBA.
+The match involves an invited team from anywhere in the world and the 2021 Gamper Cup guest was the legendary English club Manchester City – the August 2022 date currently is TBA.

 You may also want to take a tour of Camp Nou stadium to see some of the best sports memorabilia around including Champions League trophies, Messi’s Golden Boots and more.